Anna Veres-Székely & invited lecturers: Sándor Albrecht & Mihály Berkics

 On the classes the different perspectives of the psychology of adaptation will be presented (the data science, developmental, genetic, evolutionary, personality, cognitive and affective psychology perspectives) with students' active participation in the discussions of the topics.
 1-3 compulsory and several recommended articles will be provided for each topic on the course google drive (link is sent via Neptun email).

-Course Activities in more detail:
+Description of course Activities in more detail:

 How to prepare?
-Organize the group, discuss your topic, plan, practice and make sure that you are interesting and amusing!
-Ensure active participation of Your audience!
-Mind the time limit!
+Organize your group, discuss and refine your topic, plan, practice, and make sure you’re engaging and entertaining.
+Ensure active participation from your audience, and mind the time limit.

-(2) GROUP DEBATES revolve around a topic chosen by the group, but here you have certain roles set:
+Debates revolve around a topic chosen by the group, but here you have certain roles set:

 - the MODERATOR is responsible for conducting the debate, ensuring a balanced flow of ideas